 When using the Advocate in the rear facing position the HUGS pads are allowed to be removed to get a better fit.
-The first photo is of Fiona without the infant insert that Britax sells separately.
+The first photo is of our newborn doll without the infant insert that Britax sells separately.
 The second photo is with it.
 I recommend the insert for any newborn since it helps so much on fit.
 It should be used until an infant’s shoulders reach the bottom harness position.
-Overall, I liked Fiona’s fit.
+Overall, I liked the newborn fit.

 We kept the HUGS removed with him since the straps still didn’t fit well with them.
 The head support was 3 clicks up and the infant insert was removed as well as the padding insert.
 Overall, also a good fit.